 “Whether you are a startup or a 50-year-old company with a strong national reputation, the Columbus business community is extremely supportive,” adds Zipline’s co-founder J.J.
 Rodeheffer.
 “From day one, Zipline has had tremendous buy-in from our business peers.
 Whether competitors or large shippers in the area, we have been looked upon to add our voice to the conversations surrounding workforce development and the growth of the region.
 Zipline has eagerly followed that same collaborative path set by our predecessors and look forward to fostering that same supportive culture.”

-Just how big is the logistics industry in Columbus?
-And what makes Columbus a strategic location for the movement of goods around the world?
+And what makes Columbus a strategic logistics location for the movement of goods around the world?
 We figured you’d be curious to know, which is why we went ahead and made this infographic.
 Take a look for yourself and see why Columbus is a true logistics hub.